rfair404/boise-dance/studios.md

 ---
 layout: collection
-title: Boise Dance Groups
+title: Boise Dance Studios
-permalink: /groups/
+permalink: /studios/
-collection: groups
+collection: studios
 ---

-A comprehensive list of dance groups in the Boise area.
+A comprehensive list of dance studios in the Boise area.